jsstokes/GridGain-8.9-DCR-Demo/README.md

 ## Purpose
-This repo is intended to provide directions and artifacts required to setup & demonstration GridGain Ultimates's Data Center Replication feature.
+This repo is intended to provide directions and artifacts required to setup & demonstrate GridGain Ultimates's Data Center Replication feature.

 At the end of this tutorial you will have:
 1. Created and configured 4 __LOCAL__ GridGain nodes: